jorisvink/tier6/README.md

 ## Building

-Tier6 works on Linux and OpenBSD.
+Tier6 works on Linux, OpenBSD and MacOS.

 You need <a href="https://github.com/jorisvink/libkyrka">libkyrka</a> and pkg-config installed, plus whatever libs libkyrka needed (eg: libsodium).